Thanks to Good Cook for providing me with these kitchen tools to review.

 I made the caramel topping, which I mixed up with the silicone spatula.
 I didn’t have to worry how hot the mixture was because these spatulas are heat-resistant to 45o degrees.
 I can’t tell you how many spatulas I have ruined in the past.

 I added my rhubarb in a pattern, I think it makes the final cake look a little more decorative.
-I also like to add a little lemon zest to the cake it give it a nice flavor.
+I also like to add a little lemon zest to the cake it gives it a nice flavor.
 I love using the fine zester/grater to do this job.
 It makes it so quick and easy.

 Transferring the cake batter can be a little tricky.
 I didn’t want to mess up my design that took a few minutes to arrange.
 So I used the stainless steel basting spoon to spoon the batter into the cake pan.
-Be sure to use a 9 inch cake pan for this recipe, since all the batter won’t fit in an eight inch pan.
+Be sure to use a 9-inch cake pan for this recipe, since all the batter won’t fit in an eight-inch pan.

 After the batter was added to the pan, I sprinkled the crumb topping, which will actually be the bottom, to give the cake a little crunch.
 I love crumb topping or in this case crumb bottom.